raspberrypilearning/scam-site/en/step_7.md

 </div>
 ```

+--- save ---

 --- /task ---

---- save ---

 --- task ---

-Open or preview `product.html`.
-Notice that the images don't really form a nice gallery, because they're different sizes and they don't evenly fill the container.
+**Test:** view `product.html`.
+Notice that the images are different sizes and don't evenly fill the container.

+[Messy gallery]

+As you might expect by now, you can use CSS to fix all of this.
 --- /task ---

-[Messy gallery]

-Of course, as you might expect by now, you can use CSS to fix all of this.
-The first step is creating a class to work with.
-You can't just use the `main` class, because it's used on every page and you need to create rules that only apply to this gallery page.

 --- task ---

-Add the `gallery` class to the `main` div in `product.html`, like so:
+You can't just use the `main` class for your gallery rules.
+The `main` class is used on every page and you need to create rules that only apply to this gallery page.
+Add the `gallery` class to the `main` div in `product.html`:

 ```html
 <div class="main gallery">